 - Day 1-2: Research competitors and keywords

-- Day 3: Set up campaign structure and tracking systems
+- Day 3: Set up campaign structure and tracking systems with the new Campaign Builder tool

 - Day 4: Launch automatic research campaign with 20% of budget